HasnaHas/Automated-ID-Card-Genrator--FMS-Admin-Side-/README.md

-# Faculty Management System (FMS) - Student ID Card Management
+# Faculty Management System (FMS) – Student ID Card Management

+🎓 **First Year Academic Project**

+This project was developed as part of a **1st Year undergraduate academic requirement** at the Faculty of Technology, University of Sri Jayewardenepura.
-A comprehensive web-based system for managing student information and generating ID cards for faculty administration.
-Built with PHP, MySQL, and Bootstrap for a modern, responsive interface.
+The system is designed to manage student information and generate student ID cards for faculty administrative use.

+🚫 **This project is NOT intended for public distribution, reuse, or commercial use.**

+## 🛠️ Project Contribution

+This was a first-year group project.
+My initial contribution focused on developing the frontend of the system.
+After the group submission, I further modified and enhanced the project by implementing barcode functionality for student ID card generation and adding full CRUD (Create, Read, Update, Delete) operations to improve the admin section.

+These enhancements allow administrators to easily manage student records and re-download or re-print student ID cards in case an ID card is lost.

 ## 🚀 Features